izderadicka/audioserve/README.md

 Other platforms - theoretically audioserve can work on Windows and MacOS (probably with few changes), but I never tried to build it there.
 Any help in this area is welcomed.

+### Compiling without default features
+TLS support is default features, but you can compile without it - just add `--no-default-features` option to cargo.

 License